oduwsdl/GTS/README.md

 # GTS
-Arabic Named Entity Recognition and Classification (NERC) from live Arabic web pages using Google Translate and Stanford NERC.
+Arabic Named Entity Recognition and Classification (NERC) system from live Arabic web pages using Google Translate and Stanford NERC.

 # Input:
 URL for an Arabic web page